Exploring Traditional Chinese Culture through Historical Dramas

 Exploring Traditional Chinese Culture through Historical Dramas-2

 The meticulous reproduction of historical scenes in historical dramas provides viewers with an immersive aesthetic experience.
-While some productions, like “The Longest Day In Chang'an,” are renowned for highly restoring the streets and neighborhoods of Chang'an, the scarcity of surviving Tang architecture and photographic evidence means such reconstructions often involve imaginative elements.
+While some productions, like “The Longest Day In Chang'an,” are renowned for highly restoring the streets and neighborhoods of Tang Dynasty Chang'an, the scarcity of surviving Tang and photographic evidence means such reconstructions often involve imaginative elements.

 Exploring Traditional Chinese Culture through Historical Dramas-3

 Nevertheless, the recreation of authentic historical settings undoubtedly offers audiences a rare aesthetic experience.
 Subsequent dramas have increasingly recognized the importance of faithfully restoring historical scenes.
-For instance, “The Story of Ming Lan,” renowned for its exquisite production, directly incorporates scenes resembling the famous painting “Along the During the Qingming Festival.”
+For instance, “The Story of Ming Lan,” renowned for its exquisite production, directly incorporates scenes resembling the famous painting “Along the River During the Qingming Festival.”
 While this may seem like a shortcut in terms of artistic creation, such meticulous adherence to historical accuracy is genuinely commendable and enjoyable.

 Reproduction of Traditional Cultural Arts and Crafts